I was driving through my neighborhood this morning and noticed the trees that line the streets.

 Good God when did they get so large?

-My oldest daughter just finished her last day of her junior year in high school a few weeks ago.
+My oldest daughter just finished the last day of her junior year in high school a few weeks ago.

 You know what that means?